 Easement Requirements for Closed Drainage Systems

 Pipe or box Size Minimum Easement Width

 36 inches and under 16 feet

 42 to 54 inches 20 feet

-60 to 66 inches 25 feet 72 inches and above 30 feet
+60 to 66 inches 25 feet

+72 inches and above 30 feet

-- b.
-Utilities such as water and sanitary sewer lines may share a portion of a drainage easement, containing an underground enclosed drainage system where an additional easement width for a minimum of ten (10) feet is added to create a public drainage and utility easement.
+b.
+Utilities such as water and sanitary sewer lines may share a portion of a drainage easement, containing an underground enclosed drainage system where an additional easement width for a minimum of ten (10) feet is added to create a public drainage

+- and utility easement.
 No utilities shall be located in any lined channel, pipe, or box in such a way as to interfere with flow capacity or maintenance of or access to the channel, pipe or box. - c.
 A drainage easement shall be provided for the area within a required outfall channel or ditch to the point where the flowline "day lights" on natural grade, or matches existing topography. - d.
 To provide for maintenance, a drainage easement shall be provided at least twenty-five (25) feet beyond any outfall headwall. - e.
-Fences in drainage easements that contain an underground storm sewer system designed according to the Drainage Code may contain any type of fence as long as the fence is constructed with knock-out panels to facilitate maintenance. - f.
 No driveways, sidewalks, patios, etc. shall be placed in a drainage easement except where storm sewer system is enclosed and is designed for 100-year storm, unless this easement serves a positive emergency overflow route.